pga03/extension-chrome-windows/README.md

 ###Troubleshooting

+####Debugging
 Chrome lets you inspect background views using the Chrome developer tools.
 You can access a link to inspect the plugin from `chrome://extensions`

+####Extension ID
+When installed in development mode, the extension's ID can sometimes change.
+You can view your extension ID at `chrome://extensions` and use it in your first discovery server and native messaging hosts.